nidheesh-eglobeits/devdocs/guides/v2.2/cloud/docker/docker-mode-developer.md

    docker-compose up -d
    ```

 1. Start the file synchronization with `mutagen.io`.
-If you use `docker-sync` for file synchronization, skip this step.
+If you use the `docker-sync` tool for file synchronization, skip this step.

    ```bash
    bash ./mutagen.sh
    ```

+   {:.bs-callout-info}
+   If you host your Docker environment on Windows and the session start fails, update the `mutagen.sh` file to change the value for the `--symlink-mode` option to `portable`.

 1. Deploy Magento in the Docker container.